amitxv/PC-Tuning/docs/post-install.md

 - Configure Disk Cleanup

-    - Open CMD and enter the command below, tick all of the boxes, press **OK**
+    - Open CMD and enter the command below, tick all the boxes, press ``OK``

         ```bat
         cleanmgr /sageset:50